Scott-Zeta/UniAdelaide2024Expo_Scrapper/README.md

 ## Why build this?

 Many people keep telling me should do research on those employeer, understand their so called "value", "culture".
-However I don't like to read business bullshit.
-So it records info might "useful" by traversal the sitemap.
+However I don't like to read business phrase.
+So it records info might be "useful" by traversal the sitemap.
 And wait for further analysis, whatever from machine or human.

 ## How to use it?